jcoutie/AdventCalendar/README.md

 ## 🧠 The ChatGPT Bit

 This entire project — from the idea, code, animations, and UI design to the debugging process — was **fully written collaboratively with ChatGPT (GPT-5)**, one message at a time.
 Every improvement, colour tweak, and animation was vibe-coded to perfection.
-(Editor's note, this section was written by ChatGPT too)

 ---